Bjorn-Carlsson/xen-backup-fromtags/README.md

 To exclude a disk from backup for any reason, add the tag "exclude_" followed by backup type.
 E.g. disk-tag "exclude_weekly" to the disk in XEN-center will exclude the disk from weekly backups.
-PLEASE NOTE: This will not work for duplicate backups in case defining any other "duplicateBackupMethod" setting that "newBackup".
+PLEASE NOTE: This will not work for duplicate backups in case defining any other "duplicateBackupMethod" setting than "newBackup".
 The first backup will otherwise will be used as source along with all disks included in that backup.

 Different filestores may be defined for each type of backup using a valid path in the XEN-master and cleanup rules can